 Tuition fee loan

 Maintenance loans help students with their everyday living expenses while studying.

-As an example, applicants from England are entitled to up to £10,702 in 2016-17 depending on their household income.
+ULIP students are assessed on an overseas rate and entitlements vary according to parental income.
+As an example, new students from England currently receive a maintenance loan between £5,095 and £10,539 depending on circumstances.
 Please consult the relevant Student Finance websites for further details on the application process and for an estimate of your entitlements.

 - Students living in England and the EU: www.gov.uk/student-finance